Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Expected Time: ~5 hours (in 96-core parallel)**

-This part of the artifact aims to answer RQ4 and RQ5 by producing Table V. By compiling the benchmarks in `/icse/GenSym/benchmarks/coreutils/separate` in both with and without optimizations, we are able to examine about the compilation cost and the effectiveness of our compile-time optimizations.
+This part of the artifact aims to answer RQ4 and RQ5 by producing Table IV.
+By compiling the benchmarks in `/icse/GenSym/benchmarks/coreutils/separate` in both with and without optimizations, we are able to examine about the compilation cost and the effectiveness of our compile-time optimizations.